SEANdirectory/SEANdirectory/README.md

 xe/they/he, we/us

-c+h encouraged we wont mind cudpile and c+h in general no need to ask, whisper us throughly if you wanna talk.
+c+h encouraged we dont mind cudpile and c+h in general no need to ask, whisper us throughly if you wanna talk.

 **STATUS**